dirigible-io/dirigible-io.github.io/help/scripting_services.md

 ###Java###

-Beyond the scope of scripting runtimes, we can benefit from the mature, well known and type safety [Java](http://en.wikipedia.org/wiki/Java_(programming_language).
-Taking advantage from the standard and third-party class libraries is crucial, when writing enterprise software
+Beyond the scope of scripting runtimes, we can benefit from the mature and well known [Java](http://en.wikipedia.org/wiki/Java_programming_language).
+Taking advantage from the standard and third-party class libraries is crucial when writing enterprise software.

-Services
----
+**Services**

-Combining the idea of [injected](http://www.dirigible.io/help/api.html) objects in the execution context and the [Servlet](http://en.wikipedia.org/wiki/Java_Servlet) specification, results in very familiar and handy code:
+Combining the idea of [Injected Objects](http://www.dirigible.io/help/api.html) in the execution context and [Servlet](http://en.wikipedia.org/wiki/Java_Servlet) specification results in very familiar and handy code:

 <pre><code>package test.src.java;